Miri (Star Trek: The Original Series): BBC ban

 Following the first screening of "Miri" on British television in December 1970, the BBC received a number of complaints regarding the episode's content.
 The quantity and nature of the complaints were never made public.

 Throughout the 1970s and 1980s the BBC chose not to include the episode in repeat runs of Star Trek.
 Three other episodes from the series were also excluded: "Plato's Stepchildren", "The Empath", and "Whom Gods Destroy".

 Fans writing to the BBC to complain about the ban during the show's repeat run in the mid-1980s, its fifth showing altogether, received a standard reply: "There are no plans to screen the four episodes because we feel that they deal most unpleasantly with the already unpleasant subjects of madness, torture, sadism and disease.
-You will appreciate that account must be taken that out of Star Trek's large and enthusiastic following, many are juveniles who would watch the programme no matter what time of day the series is put into the programme schedules."
+You will appreciate that account must be taken that out of Star Treks large and enthusiastic following, many are juveniles who would watch the programme no matter what time of day the series is put into the programme schedules."
 However, the ban was finally lifted for the BBC's next showing of the series in the early 1990s.
 In 2020 it was also shown in Britain on the Horror Channel.